richgieg/ConferenceCentral/README.md

 has of exceeding the "one write per second for a single entity group" recommended limit.
 Breaking that barrier can result in a greater number of failures, [according to the documentation](https://cloud.google.com/appengine/articles/scaling/contention).

+## Task One: Implementation

+I implemented the following Endpoints API methods to support the requirements of this task:

+**Required:**
+- createSession
+- getConferenceSessions
+- getConferenceSessionsByType
+- getSessionsBySpeaker

+**Additional:**
+- createSpeaker
+- getSpeakers